DataDog/datadog-api-client-typescript/README.md

 const configuration = v1.createConfiguration(configurationOpts);
 ```

-### Enable requests tracing
+### Enable requests logging
-If you want to enable requests tracing, set the `debug` flag on your configuration object:
+If you want to enable requests logging, set the `debug` flag on your configuration object:

 ```typescript
 import { v1 } from '@datadog/datadog-api-client';